alexirpan/alexirpan.github.io/_posts/2018-11-10-neopets-economy.markdown

 currency get created, and how does it get deleted?

 Take MapleStory, a game I played a lot in my youth.
 Monsters create money when they die.
-NPC shops remove moeny when they sell you healing potions.
+NPC shops remove money when they sell you healing potions.
 Whenever you trade with a user, a small percentage of the transaction is taken as tax.

 Monsters and NPCs are parts of all RPGs.
 But why is there a user tax?